 Bangkok, March 6, 2009--On the same day that Thai Prime Minister Abhisit Vejjajiva told a meeting of news editors of his intention to restore Thailand's press freedom reputation, police officials raided the offices and arrested the executive director of a popular online news site, Prachatai.

 executive director Chiranuch Premchaiporn was arrested when a group of five or

-six Crime Suppression Division police officials entered the Web site's
+six Crime Suppression Division police officials entered the Web site's Bangkok offices on

 The director was charged under national security-related articles 14 and 15 of the 2007 Computer Crime Act for postings apparently critical of the Thai royal family made on one of the site's boards, according to Prachatai.
 It is unclear if Chiranuch would also be charged under the country's lese majeste law, which criminalizes any criticism of the royal family.
 Guilty convictions are punishable with a maximum of 15 years in prison.

 "We call upon the relevant authorities to immediately cease and desist from harassing all online journalists and commentators like Chiranuch Premchaiporn," said Bob Dietz, CPJ's Asia Program Director.
 "Thailand has unleashed one of the most aggressive crackdowns on Internet freedom seen anywhere in Asia and we strongly urge them to reverse course."

 Prachatai has developed a reputation for independent reporting, particularly through its hard-hitting reports on the conflict between government forces and Muslim rebels in the country's three southernmost provinces.
 The site was threatened with closure last year because of comments deemed harmful to the monarchy posted to one of the site's online public forums.